flojoy-ai/docs/docs/instruments-database/Switches/Keysight-B2200A/Keysight-B2200A.md

 </TabItem>
 <TabItem value="QCodes" label="QCodes">

-To connect to a Keysight B2200A Switch using Qcodes, you can use the following Python script:
+To connect to a Keysight (Agilent) B2200A Switch using Qcodes, you can use the following Python script:

 ```python
 from qcodes.instrument.visa import VisaInstrument